Article

 Why hardware hasn't solved this fully

-The reason so many small-scale solar assets remain uncontrollable comes down to unit economics.
+The reason so many small-scale solar assets remain inflexible comes down to unit economics.

-Cloud-to-cloud solar curtailment changes the equation by removing the hardware layer entirely.
+Cloud-to-cloud solar control changes the equation by removing the hardware layer entirely.
 Instead of installing control equipment at every site, an aggregator, like Synergi, connects directly to the inverter manufacturer's cloud API — the same interface the asset owner already uses to monitor their system.
-No new hardware.
-No technician visits.
-No per-site capex.

 This is the approach Synergi has built into its technical aggregation platform.
 We connect to inverters from major OEM brands through their existing cloud infrastructure.
 Once connected, each inverter becomes a controllable node in an aggregated fleet that can be dispatched as a single unit.